Ratchet & Clank Future: Quest for Booty: Release

-The credits teased the following entry in the series with the text "The Quest Continues in Fall 2009".

-It was announced as A Crack in Time in March 2009.
-A Crack in Time was released for the PlayStation 3 in North America on October 27, 2009, in Europe on November 4, 2009, Australia on November 5, 2009 and in the United Kingdom on November 6, 2009.

 Reception

-Quest for Booty received "generally positive reviews" from critics, according to review aggregator Metacritic.
+Quest for Booty received "generally positive reviews" from critics, according to review aggregator website Metacritic.

-1UP.com's Nick Suttner described the game as "a rollicking few hours, polished to a sheen and even better-paced than its full-length predecessors, although Booty tromps off with its own side story, ending on the same cliffhanger with little more resolved."
+1UP's Nick Suttner described the game as "a rollicking few hours, polished to a sheen and even better-paced than its full-length predecessors, although Booty tromps off with its own side story, ending on the same cliffhanger with little more resolved."
 Suttner also expressed that the game looks slightly better than Tools of Destruction due to improved lighting and better textures.

 IGN reviewer Jeremy Dunham says "Quest for Booty has been designed as a quick four-hour experience and it feels shortchanged because of it.
 Though its shooting and platforming sequences are fun and of high production, it still seems like there's something missing," but said that "there are some really cool puzzles and new gameplay elements."